Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 The concern lies in the healthcare community about the inappropriate long-term use of prescribed clonazepam and other BZDs drugs despite their serious adverse effects profile like the risk of falls, cognitive impairment, and addiction.
-Interventions to decrease the inappropriate use of clonazepam involve an interprofessional team that includes clinicians, nurses, pharmacists, and primary care providers, all operating as an interprofessional team.
+Interventions to decrease the inappropriate use of clonazepam involve an interprofessional team that includes clinicians, nurses, pharmacists, and primary care providers.
 Clonazepam is usually started after an acute event or during the hospital stay by the clinicians.
 Once ordered by the clinicians, nurses usually administer the drug.
 Following administration in hospital settings, its use may carry over to the primary care without any indication; this is where a pharmacist performing medication reconciliation on discharge is invaluable.
 In primary care, patients also influence the clinicians by having this conceived notion about clonazepam and BZDs drugs being a wonder drug to make them feel and sleep better.
-These issues can result in severe outcomes in the form of dependence, motor impairment, etc. Therefore, an interprofessional approach is required to develop ideas to reduce the use of hypnotics and develop interventions to prevent misuse not only in the hospital but also at the primary and secondary care interface.
+These issues can result in poor patient outcomes resulting from drug dependence, misuse, abuse, motor impairment, etc. Therefore, an interprofessional approach is required to develop ideas to reduce the use of hypnotics and develop interventions to prevent misuse in the hospital and at the primary and secondary care interface.
+The prescriber, nurse, and pharmacist should use controlled substance prescription monitoring program (CSPMP) databases to ensure safe and proper use of benzodiazepines, sedative-hypnotics, opioids, and other controlled substances.
 [Level 5]